 However, Germany notes that more actual information should be provided to allow for a reliable assessment of the project, in particular its necessity.
 In this context, it would be advisable to examine existing possibilities for later access to PNR stored by air carriers.
-Moreover, we should check the information provided in the explanatory memorandum because some of it is apparently incorrect retention and analysis of anonymized data).
+Moreover, we should check the information provided in the explanatory memorandum because some of it is apparently incorrect.